asherLZR/safehearts/Report.md

 One drawback of composition however is due to its flexibility - it runs the risk of being difficult to understand if the behaviours are changed constantly at runtime.

-## Factory method pattern
-`ObservedPatient` objects are instantiated by the client through the `ObservedPatientFactory`.
-This increases **cohesion** within the package and absolves all clients from containing creation logic, including dependencies and object types, that may potentially change over time.

 ## Observer pattern
 ![](./markdown-assets/rsz_observers.png "Observer")
 ![](./markdown-assets/rsz_polling.png "Poll")